cuthbertLab/music21j/README.md

 % npm install
 ```

+if the last line (`npm install`) doesn't work, download the
+latest version of `node.js` first from https://nodejs.org/en/download/

 The files in music21j are best viewed by running your own
 webserver (rather than using `file:///...` links).
 We've
 included a small script to start you up: